Here’s why Selena Gomez’s new song is an insult to women everywhere | Olivia Petter

 But let’s go back to Gomez.
 This week, the actor and musician opened up about her dating life during an interview on SiriusXM’s Hits 1 LA, following the release of her latest song “Single Soon”.
 In the conversation, the 31-year-old explained that while she refers to herself as “high maintenance” in the lyrics of her new song, that isn’t how she perceives herself.

-Instead, Gomez insisted that she sets certain standards when she’s dating, which influences the way men think of her.
+Instead, Gomez insists that she sets certain standards when she’s dating, which influences the way men think of her.
 “I think I have standards, and I think I live in a world right now where boys confuse standards with high maintenance,” she said.
 “But the line was really fun because I’m not ashamed to say, ‘I actually require X, Y, and Z for you to be with me.’”

 The actual lyrics – “I know I’m a little high maintenance, but I’m worth a try” – mimics something Gomez said in a viral video from June 2023 in which she’s filmed sitting on the sidelines of a football pitch, shouting at the players: “I’m single!
 I’m just a little high maintenance.
 But I’ll love you so much!”